School of Graduate Studies

 for admission are available in the School of Graduate Studies.

-Alpha Epsilon Lambda application is by invitation only; students qualifying for application will be notified via EU email.
-Minimum requirements for membership in Alpha Epsilon Lambda include: 1) completion of at least 12 credit-hours as a degree-seeking student in a graduate program, 2) a grade point average placing the student in the top 35% of campus graduate students, which is a 3.60 at EU and 3) a record of leadership and service to graduate students or graduate student organizations.
+Alpha Epsilon Lambda application is by invitation only; students qualifying for application will be notified via email.
+Minimum requirements for membership in Alpha Epsilon Lambda include: 1) completion of at least 12 credit-hours as a degree-seeking student in a graduate program, 2) a grade point average placing the student in the top 35% of campus graduate students, which is a 3.60 at Edinboro and 3) a record of leadership and service to graduate students or graduate student organizations.

 If you meet the requirements and are interested in applying, please complete this application and seek a recommendation from your program head/major professor.